-MIT’s winter break starts soon!
+MIT’s Thanksgiving and winter breaks are almost upon us!
 If you're planning to travel during the break and are bringing along a computer, laptop, or smartphone, here are some easy things to do before you go and while you’re away to make your computing experiences away from campus as smooth and safe as possible.
-All of these products and services are made available to MIT community members for free by Information Systems and Technology (IS&T).
+All of these products and services are made available to MIT community members through Information Systems and Technology (IS&T) for no additional charges.

 Get your laptop and/or tablet tagged

 We've said it before and, heck, we're gonna say it again: A good way to deter thieves from swiping your laptop/tablet is to tag it with a STOP tag. #MIT folks can get their devices tagged by IS&T for NO CHARGE!
 All the details at ist.mit.edu/news/laptop_tags . . . . . #MassachusettsInstituteofTechnology #cybersecurity #BeCyberAware #NCSAM #laptop #cyberaware #cyberawareness #NationalCyberSecurityAwarenessMonth